daptiv/elasticsearch-ecs/README.md

 #### Name

-If better names are needed than the default superhero names, they can be set as the id of the EC2 instance hosting the container with some scripting in the user data.
+If better names are needed than the default superhero names, they can be set using the node.name property.

 ```
 node.name: "i-12345678"
 ```

+Or, to set it as the ID of the EC2 instance hosting the container, this can be done in the ec2 user data.

 ```
 idDocument=http://169.254.169.254/latest/dynamic/instance-identity/document